 3. sanari candle:

-Sanari Candle hand pours all their candles with a vegan coconut wax blend in a reusable wine glass or whiskey tumbler in Los Angeles, California.
+Sanari Candle hand pours all their natural candles with a vegan coconut wax blend in a reusable wine glass or whiskey tumbler in Los Angeles, California.

 They use 100% unbleached cotton wide wicks and certified organic essential oils.
 There’s about 11 different versatile scents to choose from.